natebosch/vim-lsc/README.md

 ### Diagnostics

 Errors, warnings, and hints reported by the server are highlighted in the buffer.
 When the cursor is on a line with a diagnostic the message will be displayed.
 If there are multiple diagnostics on a line the one closest to the cursor will be displayed.

-Diagnostics are also reported in the location list for each window which has the buffer open.
+Diagnostics are also reported in the location list for each window which has the buffer open. **Tip:** Use `:lbefore` or `:lafter` to jump to the next diagnostic before or after the cursor position.
+If the location list was overwritten it can be restored with `:LSCLientWindowDiagnostics`.

 Run `:LSClientAllDiagnostics` to populate, and maintain, a list of all diagnostics across the project in the quickfix list.